 The following is the minimum software to be loaded on the laptop.
 The software must be the most current versions and compatible with each other to make a complete and usable system.
-All software needs to be fully site licensed (provide with software key) and come with all disks to allow a full restore or reload of software in the event of a hard drive crash.
+All software needs to be fully site licensed and come with all disks to allow a full restore or reload of software in the event of a hard drive crash.